The best unrefined olive oil. How to distinguish high-quality olive oil from counterfeit

 Italy Italy Spain Spain Spain Spain

-COMPOSITION ACCORDING TO THE LABEL
+COMPOSITION ACCORDING TO LABEL

 COMPLIANCE WITH THE INFORMATION ON THE LABEL

-CONTENT OF OLEIC ACID, % (at a rate of 56–83%)
+OLEIC ACID CONTENT, % (at a norm of 56–83%)

 71 79,9 66 68,8 67,4 79